 Practice people, PRACTICE!

 Obviously, there was no mock interview or research done for this interview with CEO Santa.
-If it were my kid (and I am an expert on child raising) I would have asked my friend who is a Sumo wrestler to don a white beard and have that kid jump in his lap so he could go through his pitch a couple of times.
-In the least, the kid should have had answers to the CEO’s expected questions.
+If it were my kid (and I am an expert on child raising) I would have asked my friend who is a Sumo wrestler to don a white beard and have that kid jump in his lap so he could get a few reps with his pitch.
+At the least, the kid should have had answers to the CEO’s expected questions.
 We know what the top interview questions are and there is no excuse.

 - How old are you little Johnny?
 AKA: Tell me about yourself.

 - Have you been naughty or nice?
 AKA: Are you qualified?

 - What do you want Santa to bring you?
 AKA What are you looking for financially?

 3 questions in a row that had lousy answers.
 We wonder why kids these days don’t have any interview skills.

 Case Study #3: Thank you Letter

 Did I see a thank you letter after this in-person interview?
 NOOOOOOO, . . .
 All I heard was “When is Santa going to show up?” and “How come it’s taking so long?”